 - 1 cup cauliflower florets more for refilling

 - 1 recipe homemade vegan ranch dressing (sub for store bought)

 - To start, if you are making the vegan ranch, make that first!

 - Start with a round tray.
 About 13 or 14" in diameter.

-- Layer cut celery pieces and baby carrots on top.
+- Layer cut celery pieces and baby carrots.

-- Add bowl of homemade vegan ranch dip in the middle.
+- Add bowl of homemade vegan ranch dip in front of the cucumbers.

 - We also like to keep some extra cut up in order to refill the tray.